Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices: Introduction

-This motivates us to study the parameterized complexity of \ourprob{} with respect to other structural parameters.
-In Theorem~\ref{thm:td-paraNP}, we show that \ourprob{} is \PNPH when parameterized by treedepth of both input graphs, and therefore by pathwidth or treewidth of both input graphs.
-We complement the para-\textsf{NP}-hardness of \ourprob{}, when parameterized individually by treedepth of both input graphs or by maximum degree of both input graphs, by showing that \ourprob{} admits an \FPT algorithm when parameterized by the sum of the treedepth and maximum degree of the both input graphs (Corollary~\ref{cor:FPT-td-maxd}).
-We show this by first providing an \FPT algorithm solving \ourprob{} when parameterized by the sizes of the connected components of both graphs (Theorem~\ref{thm:FPT-conn-comp}).
+This motivates us to study the parameterized complexity of \ourprob{} with respect to other structural parameters of both input graphs.
+We use a result due to Bodlaender et al.~\cite{bodlaender2020subgraph} to show that \ourprob{} is \PNPH when parameterized by the treedepth of both input graphs (Theorem~\ref{thm:td-paraNP}).
+This immediately implies \PNPH{ness} when parameterized by pathwidth or treewidth of both input graphs.

-Next, we consider the sum of pathwidth and maximum degree of both input graphs and show that \ourprob{} is \WOH even on forests of pathwidth at most $4$ (Theorem~\ref{thm:woh-deg-const-pw}).
-Consequently, the same result holds for the parameterization of treewidth and maximum degree of both graphs.
-Therefore, it must be the case that tractable algorithms with respect to pathwidth or treewidth as parameters are only expected to exist when the maximum degree of at least one of the graphs is constant.
-In Theorem~\ref{thm:tw-xp-algo}, we provide an \FPT algorithm to solve \ourprob{} when parameterized by the treewidth of both input graphs and the maximum degree of one of the graphs is constant.
-As a consequence, the result also holds for the parameterization by pathwidth of both input graphs under the condition that one of the graphs has a constant maximum degree.
+The \PNPH{ness} results of \ourprob{} when maximum degree of both graphs is the parameter, and when structural parameters of both graphs is the parameter motivates us to study the parameterized complexity when we look into a combination of these parameters.
+Indeed, we show that \ourprob{} admits an \FPT algorithm when parameterized by the combined parameter of treedepth and maximum degree of both input graphs (Corollary~\ref{cor:FPT-td-maxd}).
+We show this by first providing an \FPT algorithm solving \ourprob{} parameterized by the maximum size of the connected components across both graphs (Theorem~\ref{thm:FPT-conn-comp}).

+Next, we consider parameterization by pathwidth and maximum degree of both input graphs and show that \ourprob{} is \WOH parameterized by the maximum degree of both input graphs on forests of pathwidth at most 4 (Theorem~\ref{thm:woh-deg-const-pw}).
+Again, this result implies \WOH{ness} of \ourprob{} when parameterized by the maximum degree of both graphs, when treewidth of both graphs is $1$.
+Therefore, tractable algorithms with respect to pathwidth or treewidth as parameters are only expected to exist when the maximum degree of at least one of the graphs is constant.
+In Theorem~\ref{thm:tw-xp-algo}, we provide an \FPT algorithm to solve \ourprob{} when parameterized by the maximum treewidth of both input graphs and the maximum degree of one of the graphs is constant.
+As a consequence, the result also holds for the parameter of pathwidth of both input graphs given that one of the graphs has constant maximum degree.
 These structural results and their implications for \ourprob{} are listed in Table~\ref{tbl:results}.
-Note that all algorithmic and hardness results hold for the problem to decide on the existence of a common subgraph without isolated vertices of size exactly $h$ of the two input graphs.